You belong here

 Owner | Mortgage Broker

-Christine started as a Mortgage Broker in 2010 and has been investing in real estate throughout Northern BC since 2005.
-She is passionate about mortgages and is often commended for her ability to think “outside of the box”.
-Whether it pertains to qualifying or overall cost savings, protecting her clients and working for their best interest is always a top priority.
+Introducing Christine, a seasoned Mortgage Broker who embarked on her journey in 2010 and has been making waves in real estate investment throughout Northern BC since 2005.
+With an unwavering passion for mortgages, Christine is renowned for her ability to think "outside of the box," consistently delivering innovative solutions.
+When it comes to qualifying or maximizing cost savings, she prides herself on protecting her clients' interests and making their well-being her utmost priority.

-“I believe the role of a Mortgage Broker is to help you explore and understand your available options so you can make your own, educated decisions.
-Our team is committed to providing exceptional and personalized service.
-We will use our knowledge and experience to create a tailored mortgage plan and ensure you are taken care of throughout each step of the process.
-We work on your behalf and have access to a wide variety of different lenders, offering a range of mortgage products.
-Relationships are very important to us and strive to be an ongoing resource for our clients even beyond when their mortgage is secured. ”
+"I believe the role of a Mortgage Broker is to help you explore and understand your available options so you can make your own, educated decisions.
+Our team is dedicated to providing exceptional and personalized service.
+Leveraging our extensive knowledge and experience, we create tailored mortgage plans and ensure your needs are met at every stage of the process.
+We work tirelessly on your behalf, having access to a diverse pool of lenders offering a wide range of mortgage products.
+Building strong relationships is at the core of our values, and we strive to be a continuous resource for our clients long after their mortgage is secured."

 We would love to hear about which stage of the journey you are in.